nextcloud/documentation/developer_manual/core/theming.rst

 ===================================
 There are two basic ways of creating new themings:

-* Doing all new from scratch
+* doing all new from scratch
-* Starting from an existing theme or the example theme and doing everything step by step and more experimentally
+* starting from an existing theme or the example theme and doing everything step by step and more experimentally

-Depending on how you created your new theme it will be necessary to
+Depending on how you created your new theme it will be necessary to:

 * put a new theme into the /themes folder.
 The theme can be activated by putting ``'theme' => 'MyTheme'`` into the ``/config/config.php`` file.
 * make your changes in the ``/themes/MyTheme`` folder